-\ The actual Maximum Return for each Basket Component will be set on the pricing date and will not be less than the applicable percentage set forth in the table above.
-The maximum payment at maturity, based on the percentages set forth above, is \$1,170.03 per \$1,000 principal amount note.
+^{} The actual Maximum Return for each Basket Component will be set on the pricing date and will not be less than the applicable percentage set forth in the table above.
+The maximum payment at maturity, is \$1,156.20 per \$1,000 principal amount note.